-Single Award Science is assessed over the two years of the course by four external module examinations and a Practical Skills Assessment (coursework).
+Single Award Science is assessed over the two years of the course by three external module examinations and a Practical Skills Assessment.

 - Biology (25%)

 - Chemistry (25%)

 - Physics (25%)

-- Practical Skills & practical exam (25%)
+- Practical Skills & Practical Examination (25%)

 There are no terminal examinations.

 This course is designed to suit all abilities and there are assessments and course materials to suit all.